attogram/htfaker/README.md

 [Apache .htaccess](https://httpd.apache.org/docs/current/howto/htaccess.html)
 functionality.

-It is intended for use with the
-[PHP built-in web server](http://php.net/manual/en/features.commandline.webserver.php).
+It is intended to be run as a router script for the [PHP built-in web server](http://php.net/manual/en/features.commandline.webserver.php).

-It is intended for use in development environments only.
+## Usage

+Example usage:

+``php -S localhost:8080 router.php``

+then open [http://localhost:8080/](http://localhost:8080/) in your web browser.

 ## Status

 htfaker is in the planning stage.

-There is currently no working code.
+There is currently some framework code, but no .htaccess functionality yet.

 If you're interested in making a working library, please fork and contribute!